Protein design: Algorithms

 Several algorithms have been developed specifically for the protein design problem.
 These algorithms can be divided into two broad classes: exact algorithms, such as dead-end elimination, that lack runtime guarantees but guarantee the quality of the solution; and heuristic algorithms, such as Monte Carlo, that are faster than exact algorithms but have no guarantees on the optimality of the results.
 Exact algorithms guarantee that the optimization process produced the optimal according to the protein design model.
 Thus, if the predictions of exact algorithms fail when these are experimentally validated, then the source of error can be attributed to the energy function, the allowed flexibility, the sequence space or the target structure (e.g., if it cannot be designed for).

 Some protein design algorithms are listed below.
 Although these algorithms address only the most basic formulation of the protein design problem, Equation ((1)), when the optimization goal changes because designers introduce improvements and extensions to the protein design model, such as improvements to the structural flexibility allowed (e.g., protein backbone flexibility) or including sophisticated energy terms, many of the extensions on protein design that improve modeling are built atop these algorithms.
 For example, Rosetta Design incorporates sophisticated energy terms, and backbone flexibility using Monte Carlo as the underlying optimizing algorithm.
 OSPREY's algorithms build on the dead-end elimination algorithm and A* to incorporate continuous backbone and side-chain movements.
 Thus, these algorithms provide a good perspective on the different kinds of algorithms available for protein design.

 In 2020 scientists reported the development of an AI-based process using genome databases for evolution-based designing of novel proteins.
 They used deep learning to identify design-rules.
-In 2022, a study reported deep learning software that can design proteins that contain prespecified functional sites.
+In 2022, a study reported deep learning software that can design proteins that contain pre-specified functional sites.